Upma

 Upma, uppumavu, uppindi, kharabath, upit, upeet, rulanv, uppuma, or uppittu is a dish of thick porridge from dry-roasted semolina or coarse rice flour.
 Upma originated from Southern India, and is most common in Andhra Pradesh, Karnataka, Kerala, Maharashtra, Odisha, Tamil Nadu and Telangana.
 Various seasonings and vegetables may be added during cooking.

 Like many South Indian dishes, upma has also become part of Sri Lankan culinary habits (particularly those of Sri Lankan Tamils) since the late 20th century, through the Indian influence.

 Etymology

-The different names for the dish derive from the combinations of the word uppu, meaning salt in South Indian languages and mavu meaning ground grain meal.
-In North India, the dish is called upma.
-In Maharashtra, the dish traditionally had the name saanja in Marathi.
+The different names for the dish derive from the combinations of the word uppu, meaning salt in Dravidian languages and mavu meaning ground grain meal.
+In Maharashtra, the dish traditionally had the name saanjai in Marathi, among other denominations.
+In North India, where the dish is of more recent introduction, it is called upma.